 > head(women) height 1 58 2 59 3 60 4 61 5 62 6 63 > head(women[]) 58 59 60 61 62 63

-head function tells R to only return the first 6 results – this is so we keep our console nice and scroll-free, excellent for brief looks into datasets without printing them out in their entirety.
+head function tells R to only return the first six results.
+This is so we keep our console nice and scroll-free, which is excellent for brief looks into datasets without printing them out in their entirety.
 (The opposite can be achieved with

-tail which prints out the last 6 results).
+tail, which prints out the last six results.)

 [], we get a numeric vector of heights.
 The data returned by using the single bracket stays the same type as the parent data, while the double bracket accessor targets the specific values in that column and returns them in their most rudimentary form, a numeric vector.

 > men <- data.frame(height = c(50:65), weight = c(150:165)) > head(men) height weight 1 50 150 2 51 151 3 52 152 4 53 153 5 54 154 6 55 155

 If we want to get just the names of the columns, we use the